altcha-org/forms/README.md

 Configure `DATABASE_URL`, and `BASE_URL`.
 See [env.ts](/src/lib/server/env.ts) for all supported variables.

-## Roadmap

-Some parts of this project are under development.
-Future enhancements include:

-- Search and Analytics: Client-side, end-to-end encrypted search and analysis.

 ## Contributing

 Refer to our [Contributing Guide](https://github.com/altcha-org/altcha-forms/blob/main/CONTRIBUTING.md) and adhere to our [Code of Conduct](https://github.com/altcha-org/altcha-forms/blob/main/CODE_OF_CONDUCT.md).